openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/flocculonodularLobe
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Flocculonodular lobe' is a cerebellum lobe.
-It is part of the vestibulocerebellum.
+   :definition: Is a cerebellum lobe.
+Is part of the vestibulocerebellum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003012) ('is_a' and 'relationship')]
    :description: The flocculonodular lobe is a lobe of the cerebellum consisting of the nodule and the flocculus.
-It is closely associated with the vestibulocerebellum.
-[WP,unvetted].
+It is closely associated with the vestibulocerebellum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003012)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104286
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003012#flocculonodular-lobe-1
    :name: flocculonodular lobe